KostasValeckas/PyLongslit/docs/identify.rst

     :width: 100%
     :align: center

-Here there is a small offset in wavelentghs between the reference spectrum (lowest picture) and the line list (upper left corner) - this is beacause we use vacuum wavelengths, while the reference spectrum is in air wavelengths.
+Here there is a small offset inwavelengths between the reference spectrum (lowest picture) and the line list (upper left corner) - this is beacause we use vacuum wavelengths, while the reference spectrum is in air wavelengths.